 Our Child Life Program promotes:

-Children learn socialization, communication and coping skills through play and activities organized by knowledgeable, understanding people who care about their needs.
+Children learn socialization, communication and coping skills through play and interventions facilitated by knowledgeable, understanding specialists who care about their needs.

 Child Life specialists work with children throughout the hospital, including inpatient units, outpatient clinics, day surgery, radiology and Emergency Medicine.